nixworks/public/news/2008/10/14/index.md

 ##### Yehude Simon
 ### [ Yehude Simon swears in as the new prime minister of Peru after the resignation of Jorge Del Castillo following the oil kickback scandal in Peru.](/news/2008/10/14/yehude-simon-swears-in-as-the-new-prime-minister-of-peru-after-the-resignation-of-jorge-del-castillo-following-the-oil-kickback-scandal-in.md)
-_Context: Peru, Jorge Del Castillo, Yehude Simon, oil kickback scandal_
+_Context: oil kickback scandal, Yehude Simon, Peru, Jorge Del Castillo_

 ## [Previous Day...](/news/2008/10/13/index.md)